CRG-CNAG/Covid19TestLab/README.md

 * Cross-contamination : Given that there are a large number of samples floating about, protocols for avoiding cross contamination invalidating test results are needed.

 * 'External Interface' : How samples come in to the system - reception protocols, and how results are collated and returned back upstream.

+## How to Contribute

+If you want to contribute you can fork the repository and submit a pull request.
+See https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request

+You can also email emyr.james@crg.eu to be added as a contributor - just send me your github ID and a brief intro to yourself and we can add you.

+The README uses Markdown.
+Here is a markdown cheat sheet : https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request

+Contributions that would be welcome are any documentation (ideally in markdown linked off the readme) that expand upon the items above.
+Source code for LIMS systems, database schemas, slack chat robots etc. etc. Basically anything you think may be useful can be considered.
+If you have the information but are not confident in adding it to github you can email it to the above email address and we can add it ourselves.